opendilab/LightZero/README.md

 # LightZero
+The following is an overview of the historical evolution of the MCTS algorithm series:
 ![pipeline](assets/lightzero_overview.png)

+## Introduction to LightZero
 LightZero is a library with a [PyTorch](https://pytorch.org/) implementation of Monte Carlo Tree Search (MCTS) algorithms, including:
 - [AlphaZero](https://www.science.org/doi/10.1126/science.aar6404)
 - [MuZero](https://arxiv.org/abs/1911.08265)